LineChan/Corewar/README.md

 # Method

 The projet is subject to interpretation.
 To help us an example of an Assembler and the Corewar were given.
 To be rigorous, our team decided to *mirror the outputs* of the model.
 Furthermore, it allowed us to generate *unit tests* for the correction.
 But while we were working, we found *several difference* between the subject and the model we had to reproduce.
-For clarity you will found in the next chapter all the adjustments we made.
+For clarity you will found in the next chapter some adjustments we made.

-## Adjusments
+## Adjustments
-- Carry : it only changes to 1 when the *result's value* of the instruction *is equal to zero*.
 - Warriors numbers are negative.
 - Only the parents process can benefit from the live instruction, so all the kids are deleted after CYCLE_TO_DIE cycles.
 ### Instructions